ralphcajipe/ralphcajipe/README.md

 ## 📚My education

-**BOOKS THAT I READ**

 My good foundation for writing clean software came from good books and self-education most of the time.
 Formal education, to me, is only secondary to my learning.
+School isn't enough for me to become the person I want to become, I use my time outside of school to put my abilities in practical things.

+**BOOKS THAT I READ**

 * [Python Crash Course (Eric Matthes)](https://nostarch.com/pythoncrashcourse2e)
 * [Practical Deep Learning (Ronald T. Kneusel)](https://nostarch.com/practical-deep-learning-python)